Scansy/tictactoe/README.md

 # tictactoe
-I made tic tac toe because I am bored
+I made a tic tac toe game because I am bored.
+It is not well-optimized but it might change in the future.